PatBall1/detectree2/README.md

 <br/><br/>
 > [!NOTE]
 > To save bandwidth trained models have been moved to [Zenodo](https://zenodo.org/records/10522461).
-Download with `wget` or equivalent.
+Download models directly with `wget` or equivalent.

 ## Citation